vdemichev/DiaNN/README.md

 ```
 Note that in the above SILAC is declared as label, i.e. it is not supposed to change the retention time of the peptide.
 It is also a zero-mass label here, as it only serves to designate the amino acids that will be labelled.
 What the combination of --fixed-mod and --lib-fixed-mod does here is simply put (SILAC) after each K or R in the precursor id sequence, in the internal library representation used by DIA-NN. --channels then splits each library entry into two, one with masses 0 (K) and 0 (R) added upon each occurrence of K(SILAC) or R(SILAC) in the sequence, respectively, and another one with  8.014199 (K) and 10.008269 (R).

 **Scenario 2**.
-The library is a regular label-free library (empirical or predicted), and multiplexing is achieved via chemical labelling with mTRAQ.
+The library is a regular label-free library (empirical or predicted), and multiplexing is achieved via chemical labelling with mTRAQ or any other label for which DIA-NN's predictor has been fine-tuned (recommended: see [Fine tuning prediction models](#fine-tuning-prediction-models)).

 <u>Scenario 2: Step 1</u>.
-Label the library in silico with mTRAQ and run the deep learning predictor to adjust spectra/RTs/IMs.
+Label the library in silico with mTRAQ (or the respective label) and run the deep learning predictor to adjust spectra/RTs/IMs.
 For this, run DIA-NN with the input library in the **Spectral library** field, an **Output library** specified, **Deep learning-based spectra, RTs and IMs prediction** enabled, list of raw data files empty and the following options in **Additional options**:
 ```
 --fixed-mod mTRAQ,140.0949630177,nK
 --lib-fixed-mod mTRAQ